Faculty

 - Profile

-children at the University of Saskatchewan, Canada in 1990.
+at the University of Saskatchewan, Canada in 1990.

 professor and a full professor at Hiroshima University, a professor at